python/cpython/Doc/library/calendar.rst

       output (defaulting to the system default encoding).

-   :class:`HTMLCalendar` has the following attributes you can override to customize the style of the calendar:
+   :class:`!HTMLCalendar` has the following attributes you can override to customize the CSS classes used by the calendar:

    .. attribute:: cssclasses